paulcnichols/EventTracker-V2/README.md

 The highlevel design of the backend infrastructure can be viewed as a series of filters that apply to a previously downloaded file.
 The sequences of processes that need to run are listed below:

-* Create the metadata file for each story.
-One yaml file per document will be created from the RSS feeds in the master configuration file.
-These files will be stored by in seperate directories.
+* Create the metadata files for each new story.
+One yaml file per document will be created for the stories contained in the RSS feeds from the master configuration file.
+These files will be stored by in seperate directories relative to the 'docroot' by date.
   * `perl ./rss/sync.pl conf/news.yaml`
 * Download the text data for each story.
 The URL in the yaml file will be downloaded and the text content will be extracted into a txt file at the same location as the original text file.
   * `perl ./rss/downloader.pl conf/news.yaml`